nueces/yunga/README.md

 # Yunga
+A PoC for GitLab CI/CD, Terraform, and Ansible-pull for deploying AWS EC2 instances

 ## Configuration
 The `configuration.yml` file contains a set of values that can be used to configure the `bootstrap` and `deployment` process.